Search

 As a company, United States-based OpenAI is no stranger to a series of high-profile leaders.
 Previously, Elon Musk co-chaired the company.
 And, in 2020, other executives exited to found Anthropic, a competitor focusing on AI safety.

 OpenAI is the industry leader for Natural Language Processing (NLP) tools, machine learning models, and AI computer programs.
 These tools focus on text generation, image generation, and other generated content.
 The company’s recent success, particularly with the release of ChatGPT, had brought Altman into the limelight.
-Thus, making his firing a significant event in the tech industry, not just in generative AI, but in computer vision, no-code AI, data science, and beyond.
+Thus, making his firing a significant event in the tech industry, not just in generative AI, but in computer vision, data science, and beyond.

 OpenAI co-founders Greg Brockman and Sam Altman are behind Dall-E 2 and ChaptGPT, some of the most widely adopted language tools in the AI ever.